Dealing with clients whose ownership involves layers of different entities

 Q. I've imported a shareholder/trustee company to perform CDD and discovered it has another company as a shareholder!
 What do I do?

-You have discovered a "Russian doll" of companies - unfortunately it's a common situation!
+You have discovered a "Russian doll" of companies - unfortunately, it's a common situation!
 You need to proceed with importing the shareholder companies until you reach one with only natural-born persons as shareholders.
-Then perform the AML compliance workflow on each entity, starting with the furthest from the original entity and linking each completed CDD into the next.
+Then perform the AML compliance workflow on each entity, starting with the furthest from the original entity and linking each completed CDD to the next.

 Option 2: Alternatively, the owner/s of the second company can be added as an associated party of the first company, which will enable them to be selected as CDD Candidate/s in your client's AML workflow.